d2l-ai/d2l-en/chapter_linear-networks/linear-regression.md

 a variant called *stochastic gradient descent*.

-In each iteration, we first randomly sample a minibatch $\mathcal{B}$ consisting of a fixed number of training data examples.
+In each iteration, we first randomly sample a minibatch $\mathcal{B}$ consisting of a fixed number of training examples.
 We then compute the derivative (gradient) of the average loss on the mini batch with regard to the model parameters.
 Finally, we multiply the gradient by a predetermined step size $\eta > 0$